conflict-AI/conflictwiki/README.md

+# Conflictwiki

+This repository houses the code, and dataset for the paper *Text or Topology?
+Classifying Ally-Enemy Pairs in Militarised Conflict*

+Niklas Stoehr, Lucas Torroba Hennigen, Samin Ahbab, Robert West, Ryan Cotterell

+ETH Zurich, MIT, EPFL, University of Cambridge

 # ConflictWiki Data v0.1

 We introduce the ConflictWiki dataset, a large collection of [Wikipedia articles on armed conflict](https://en.wikipedia.org/wiki/Category:Conflicts) featuring full text accompanied by pre-computed meaningful Longformer representations of the text on the document- and section-level.